chuttersnap-WaR597MDYso-unsplash-2.webp

-A fume extractor system operates to remove harmful or dangerous gases, dusts and fumes from an environment such as a factory or a warehouse.
-A fume extraction system rids the air of toxic fumes which are frequently produced during the creation process of products which can be detrimental to employees, the equipment their using, and the environment around them.
+A fume extractor system operates to remove harmful or dangerous gases, dust and fumes from an environment such as a factory or a warehouse.
+A fume extraction system rids the air of toxic fumes which are frequently produced during the creation process of products which can be detrimental to employees, the equipment they are using, and the environment around them.

 Here at Purex, we provide a premium fume extraction service offering unparalleled customer service, lead times and technical support.
 Learn more about if your business needs a fume extraction system, and what you could be risking by not installing one for your workplace.